rivelles/learning/books/designing-data-intensive-applications/chapter-9.md

 - The coordinator becomes a single point of failure.
 - If we have stateless server-side applications, making them handle transactions transforms them into stateful.

+### Fault-Tolerant Consensus

+Consensus means making different nodes agree on something.
+The problem is usually normalized as: different nodes are proposing values, and the algorithm needs to decide on one of those values.

+When we saw 2PC, the coordinator was the component making all the decisions, however, if it goes down, the system might become stuck, therefore, this is not a **fault-tolerant** consensus algorithm.
+The most known fault-tolerant consensus algorithms are **Paxos** and **Raft**, **VSR** and **Zab**.

+Although they are different, they share some similarities.
+They decide on a sequence of values, making them **total order broadcast** algorithms.

+Is single-leader replication a consensus algorithm?
+In this setup, we can have  two types of leader election:
+1. The leader is elected manually, making all writes go through it.
+If this node goes down, the whole system is unavailable to accept writes, making it not fault-tolerant.
+2. The leader is elected automatically, with this, the system can decide on a new leader if the current one goes down.

+However, we can still have problems.
+We saw previously that we can fall into a split-brain scenario, where two nodes believe they are both leaders.
+To solve this, we need another consensus, but the algorithm we saw requires a leader, so we fall into a conundrum scenario.

+#### Epoch numbering

+The algorithms we saw are designer to work with a leader, however, they don't need to guarantee that the leader is unique.
+Instead, they can use an epoch number and guarantee that, within an epoch, there is one unique leader.

+If the leader goes down, the nodes will elect a new one and increase the epoch number.
+If there is a conflict because the previous leader is still alive, the leader with the highest epoch number will win.
+A node can't only trust its own judgment, it needs to know if other nodes also consider it as the leader.
+It does that by collecting votes from a quorum of nodes.
+If a leader wants to make a decision, it needs to collect votes from this quorum.
+A node will vote in favour only if it believes the leader has the highest epoch number.

+This is very similar to 2PC, but the main differences are:
+- The coordinator is elected by the nodes.
+- Not **all** nodes need to agree on the decision, only a quorum.